-We estimate that the net proceeds to us from the sale of the securities offered by us in this offering will be approximately \$12.0 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of the securities offered by us in this offering will be approximately \$32.6 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds of this offering to continue work toward regulatory approval of our product in the United States, for international commercialization efforts, for clinical and product development activities and for other working capital and general corporate purposes.
+We intend to use the net proceeds of this offering to continue our commercialization efforts, for clinical and product development activities and for other working capital and general corporate purposes.
 We have not yet determined with certainty the manner in which we will allocate these net proceeds.
 Accordingly, our management will have broad discretion in the application of the net proceeds, and investors will be relying on the judgment of our management regarding the application of the proceeds of this offering.
-The amounts and timing of these expenditures will vary depending upon a number of factors, including FDA and foreign regulatory approval for our product, success of research and product development efforts, timing and success of initiating the commercialization of our product, future sales growth, cash generated from future operations and actual expenses to operate our business.
+The amounts and timing of these expenditures will vary depending upon a number of factors, including our success in implementing our commercialization strategy for our product, the success of our research and product development efforts, future sales growth, cash generated from future operations and actual expenses to operate our business.
 Pending the uses described above, we intend to invest the net proceeds in United States government securities and other short-term, investment-grade, interest-bearing instruments.